It’s a minimum improvement over the conversion rate of the existing asset (baseline conversion rate) that you want the experiment to detect.

 At this point, you have to make sure that these costs line up with the budget allocated for the traffic acquisition:

-- If no, set a bigger MDE, which will require a smaller sample size, hence smaller acquisition costs; however, if your variations are quite similar, a big value for MDE won’t be able to deliver a result.
+If not, set a bigger MDE, which will require a smaller sample size, hence smaller acquisition costs; however, if your variations are quite similar, a big value for MDE won’t be able to deliver a result.

 Step 4.
 Calculate the potential revenue